 The DBS patient programmer is enhanced so patients can more easily and conveniently engage with their therapy.

-Medtronic DBS systems are MR Conditional, and safe in the MR environment as long as certain conditions are met.
+‡ Medtronic DBS systems are MR Conditional and safe in the MR environment as long as certain conditions are met.
 If the conditions are not met, a significant risk is tissue lesions from component heating, especially at the lead electrodes, resulting in serious and permanent injury including coma, paralysis, or death.
 Refer to the MRI Guidelines for Medtronic Deep Brain Stimulation Systems for a complete list of conditions.
 Refer to the MRI Guidelines for Medtronic Deep Brain Stimulation Systems at www.medtronic.com/mri or contact Medtronic at 800-328-0810 for a complete list of conditions.

 ** Based on current actual battery level and therapy settings from last seven days.

 †† For median energy use in DBS for patients with Parkinson’s disease, with moderate (up to two months per year) BrainSense™ technology usage.